Jump to Recipe

 Refrigerator Dill Pickles in a jar.

-In a medium saucepan over high heat, bring water, vinegar, sugar, and salt to a boil.
+Step 1: Heat Vinegar: In a medium saucepan over high heat, bring water, vinegar, sugar, and salt to a boil.
+Remove the pan from the heat and cool slightly.

 Refrigerator Dill Pickles in a pan.

-Drop 2 cloves of garlic and 2 sprigs of dill into each jar.
+Step 2: Add Dill and Cucumbers: Drop 2 cloves of garlic and 2 sprigs of dill into each 16 ounce mason jar or jar of your choice.
 Add the cucumber spears, packing tightly.

-Seal the jars tightly and refrigerate for at least 3 to 4 days before serving.
+Seal the jars tightly and refrigerate for at least 3 days before serving.

 Refrigerator Dill Pickles with dill.